(eye VAB ra deen)

 Concerns related to adverse events:

-• Atrial fibrillation: Ivabradine increases the risk of atrial fibrillation; monitor cardiac rhythm.
-Discontinue use if atrial fibrillation develops.
+• Atrial fibrillation: Use increases the risk of atrial fibrillation; monitor cardiac rhythm.
+Discontinue if atrial fibrillation develops.

-• Bradycardia and conduction disturbances: Ivabradine may cause bradycardia, sinus arrest, and heart block; monitor heart rate prior to initiation and with any dosage adjustment.
+• Bradycardia and conduction disturbances: Bradycardia, sinus arrest, and heart block may occur; monitor heart rate prior to initiation and with any dosage adjustment.
+Bradycardia may increase the risk of QT prolongation, which may lead to severe ventricular arrhythmias, including torsade de pointes, especially in patients with risk factors such as use of QTc prolonging drugs.
 Risk factors for bradycardia include sinus node dysfunction, conduction defects (eg, first- or second-degree AV block, bundle branch block), ventricular dyssynchrony, and use of other negative chronotropes (eg, digoxin, diltiazem, verapamil, amiodarone).
-Avoid use with verapamil and diltiazem.
+Avoid concurrent use with verapamil and diltiazem.
 Avoid use in patients with second-degree AV block (unless a functioning demand pacemaker is present).
 Use is contraindicated in patients with sick sinus syndrome, sinoatrial block, third-degree AV block (unless a functioning demand pacemaker is present), or pacemaker dependence.
-Decrease dose or discontinue use if heart rate <50 bpm persists during therapy.
+Decrease dose or discontinue use if heart rate <50 bpm persists during therapy or signs and symptoms of bradycardia occur.
 Use is contraindicated in patients with pretreatment heart rate <60 bpm.
-In patients with history of conduction defects or those in whom bradycardia could lead to hemodynamic compromise, initial dosage reduction is recommended.
+In patients with history of conduction defects or in whom bradycardia could lead to hemodynamic compromise, initial dosage reduction is recommended.
 Heart rate reduction may prolong the uncorrected QT interval while QTc interval remains unchanged (Camm 2003; Murat 2009).
 At concentrations slightly higher than that achieved with therapeutic dosing, ivabradine prolonged ventricular repolarization in perfused guinea-pig hearts (Melgari 2015).
 Torsades de pointes has been reported when used with other drugs that produce bradycardia or prolong the QT interval (Cocco 2015; Mittal 2014).

 • Visual function: Phosphenes (described as transient enhanced brightness in a limited area of the visual field, halos, image decomposition, colored bright lights, or multiple images) may occur with use.
 Onset is generally within the first 2 months of therapy and is reported to be of mild to moderate intensity; most cases resolve during or after treatment discontinuation.